maimengmeo/WireFrame_PocketSpot/README.md

 # WireFrame_PocketSpot
-UI Design Wireframe for Ham Radio Application using AdobeXD Worked in a team with 2 other members
+- UI Design Wireframe for Ham Radio Application using AdobeXD
+- Worked in a team with 2 other members.